 By contrast, products containing synthetic insecticides undergo extensive testing and independent assessment before being registered and available for sale.

-There are quite strict laws in place regarding making claims about products or services being natural, organic or safe.
-Regarding natural or organic claims, any company making such claims need to be quite specific about what they mean.
-When it comes to making “safe” claims, it is important to remember that all insecticide products are “safe” if applied in accordance with the label.
+There are quite strict laws regarding making claims about products or services being natural, organic, or safe.
+Any company making such claims needs to be quite specific about what they mean.
+When it comes to making “safe” claims, it is essential to remember that all insecticide products are “safe” if applied in accordance with the label.

 Natural insecticides worth considering